AmaniAppNest/nv-quantum-sensor-simulator/README.md

 * How does magnetic-field orientation influence the energy structure?
 * How does decoherence affect quantum coherence?
 * How do dynamical-decoupling protocols modify the sensor response?
-* Which control configuration performs best under a particular physical environment?
+* Which control configuration is most suitable for a particular physical environment?
 * How robust is a sensing protocol to environmental variation?
 * How can physical simulation inform adaptive quantum-control decisions?
+* How can simulated or measured sensor states be used for physics-informed control optimization?

-The resulting simulations can be used to evaluate sensor configurations before corresponding experimental implementation.
+The resulting simulations can be used to evaluate sensor configurations and control strategies before corresponding experimental implementation.

 ---